GDSC-PLM/Ready-Set-Grow/CONTRIBUTING.md

 Here's the guideline on how you can contribute:

+1. The project is made of React.js, so we prefer people who uses the said framework/library.
-1. Check the "Projects" tab and see the checklist of all the tasks that must be done.
+2. Check the "Projects" tab and see the checklist of all the tasks that must be done.
-2. Check if there's any issue that you think you can solve.
+3. Check if there's any issue that you think you can solve.

 That's all we need.
 All of the assets will be provided if you need it in a particular task.
 Here is the Figma link so you can see what needs to be done. https://www.figma.com/file/B39NpQblKIbx1qUW9B5vRf/Ready-Set-Grow